SAP-archive/teched2020-IIS360/exercises/ex3/README.md

 # Exercise 3 - Configuring the app

-In this exercise, we will configure the apps behaviour by making usage of the Fiori page map tool.
+In this exercise, we will configure the behaviour of the app using the Fiori page map tool.

 ## Exercise 3.1 Enable data load during start of the app

 When starting the app, per default the user has to press the **Go** button in order to trigger the selection.\
-This allows to define filters before the query is executed.\
+This allows defining filters before the query is executed.\
 The default behaviour can be changed in a way that selection is immediately triggered when the app is started.

-In the SAP Business Application Studio, open the page map (via Context Menu on folder **app** or via **View -> Command Palette...**)
+In the SAP Business Application Studio, open the page map (via Context Menu on the folder **app** or via **View -> Command Palette...**)

-(1) On tile **List Report**, click **Configure
+(1) On the tile **List Report**, click **Configure Page**
-Page**

 ![](./images/image1.png).